 By providing nest boxes, predator control, and plant cover around Wellington's South Coast we are creating safe places for little penguin (kororā) to breed.

-Little Penguins are one of the few coastal birds that live close to urban areas making cars and dogs a real threat.
-Despite their feisty nature, these pint-sized birds are classified as At Risk as their numbers are declining.
+Little Penguin is one of the few coastal bird species that live close to urban areas and as such cars and dogs pose a real threat.
+Despite their feisty nature, these pint-sized birds are classified as 'at risk' and their numbers are declining.

 Places for Penguins started at Tarakena Bay in Wellington during Seaweek in 2007.
 It was built on other Forest & Bird and community penguin protection projects at Oamaru and the West Coast.

 Penguins nest in a variety of coastal habitats, but the type of habitat available may influence nest construction and success.

 It is important that kororā have access to beaches with natural vegetation that provide good cover.